KokilaJamwal/Dog-Breed-Classifier/README.md

 # Dog breed classifier
-In this project, the task is to classify the breed of different dogs by utilizing the image dataset.
+In this project, the task is to identify or classify the breed of dogs by utilizing the image dataset.
 The motivation comes from when I tried to find the breed of my indian dog.
 Then, I thought, Deep learning methods, especailly Convolution Neural Network might help to find the breed of pet dog, as potrayed in the below image.
 <img src="https://github.com/KokilaJamwal/dog-breed-classifier/blob/main/data/mydog.jpeg" width="280" height="280">
 In the result, classfier predicted that my dog belongs to `Smooth fox terrier` breed.